-During the Whitsun Half Term we were lucky enough to go on a bespoke family cycling holiday in the French Alps, organised for us by Florian Schwey and Marketa Lanska at Maison-Amalka.
-On our third and final day of cycling, we were in for a real treat – a fabulous off road, downhill ride all the way from the iconic Tour de France stage end of Col du Lautaret (2,058m above sea level), down to the historic town of Briançon (1,132m above sea level).
+During the Whitsun Half Term, we were lucky enough to go on a bespoke family cycling holiday in the French Alps, organised for us by Florian Schwey and Marketa Lanska at Maison-Amalka.
+On our third and final day of cycling, we were in for a real treat – a fabulous off-road, downhill ride all the way from the iconic Tour de France stage end of Col du Lautaret (2,058m above sea level), down to the historic town of Briançon (1,132m above sea level).

 We left our hire car at the bike shop in Briançon, and after checking we had appropriate equipment Florian drove us and our rental bikes in his van all the way up the valley on the D1091 to the top of the col. Our ears popped and we watched as the thermometer on the van dashboard started to drop, from a lovely 23C in Briançon, and I started to worry we weren’t adequately clothed for our adventure!
 We were gaining significant height, and we started to see snow and glaciers.
 Thankfully the sun was shining and when we pulled into the car park at Col du Lautaret it was about 13C in the sun.

-After the obligatory photos Florian left us with instructions to call him if we had any difficulties.
+After the obligatory photos, Florian left us with instructions to call him if we had any difficulties.
 One thing we’d noticed is that wherever we cycled in our three days we had 4G coverage – very impressive!

-The start of the off-road descent from Col du Lautaret is the steepest part of the entire ride, as the trail descends steeply down the side of the col. It was difficult to concentrate on the trail and the scenery, and so started a pattern than was to last all day – ride a little bit and then stop to admire the breathtakingly stunning views and take photos.
+The start of the off-road descent from Col du Lautaret is the steepest part of the entire ride, as the trail descends steeply down the side of the col. It was difficult to concentrate on the trail and the scenery, and so started a pattern that was to last all day – ride a little bit and then stop to admire the breathtakingly stunning views and take photos.

-In a matter of minutes we rode very close to a couple of patches of snow – apparently 2017 has been colder than previous years and we were lucky to have snow topped peaks.
+In a matter of minutes, we rode very close to a couple of patches of snow – apparently, 2017 has been colder than previous years and we were lucky to have snow-topped peaks.

-Obviously, it was impossible for 11 year old N and 8 year old T to ride past the snow without the obligatory snowball fight!
+Obviously, it was impossible for 11-year old N and 8-year old T to ride past the snow without the obligatory snowball fight!

 The steepest part of the day was soon over – we’d descended 225 metres down from Col du Lautaret in just 1.4km – whooaa!!
 At this point we picked up the path by the Guisane River which we would follow all the way down into Briançon.

-The path varied from fast fun single track to wide sweeping gravel, and for 23 km we hardly saw a sole – just one solo guy on an e-assist mountain bike who passed us early on going up the steep climb to Col du Lautaret, and then overtook us as we were working out how to cross the tributary of a stream flowing into the Guisane.
-Having seen how easy and quick he was moving, I’m seriously tempted to try out e-assist in the mountains sometime soon!
+The path varied from fast fun single track to wide-sweeping gravel, and for 23 km we hardly saw a sole – just one solo guy on an e-assist mountain bike who passed us early on going up the steep climb to Col du Lautaret, and then overtook us as we were working out how to cross the tributary of a stream flowing into the Guisane.
+Having seen how easy and quick he was moving, I’m seriously tempted to try out an e-assist in the mountains sometime soon!